morningspace/kubemacro-hub/macros/docs/delete-pod-by-apisvc.md

 ### **Description**

-This macro can be used to delete all pods that belong to a specified API service.
+This macro can be used to delete all pods associated with a specified API service.
 This is useful when you have some API services do not function because the pods at the back are failed, and you want to force restart these pods.